laraandrew/SCLA-Dashboard/README.md

-SCLA Dashboard
+SCLA Dashboard 🚗📊

-A full-stack dashboard that transforms messy dealership inventory into a structured, user-friendly system.
-Built to show how technical execution and product thinking combine: from understanding business needs, to designing data pipelines, to presenting clean insights and customer-ready outputs.
+A full-stack dashboard built for SportscarLA, a classic car dealership — designed to show how product strategy and technical execution come together to transform messy workflows into a streamlined, scalable system.

-✨ What Problem It Solves
+✨ The Problem

-SportscarLA, a classic car dealership, had their inventory buried inside static HTML pages with no easy way to:
+SportscarLA’s inventory was buried in static HTML pages:

-See all listings in one place
+No single view of all listings.

-Standardize details like VINs, colors, and prices
+Details like VINs, colors, and prices were inconsistent.

-Generate marketing assets (stickers) without manual Photoshop work
+Marketing assets (stickers) were created manually in Photoshop — slow, error-prone, and impossible to scale.

-The pain points were clear: time wasted, inconsistent information, and no scalable workflow.
+This cost the business time, accuracy, and customer trust.

 🛠 The Solution

-This project delivers an end-to-end product pipeline:
+I built an end-to-end product pipeline that:

-Scraping Layer – Automatically pulls all live inventory from the dealership site.
-Handles pagination, avoids duplicate entries, and normalizes data.
+Scrapes & Normalizes Data: Pulls live inventory automatically, de-duplicates, and standardizes attributes.

-Database & API – Stores vehicles in a structured format (year, make, model, VIN, colors, price, etc.).
-Exposed via a FastAPI backend with clean, documented endpoints.
+Structured API & Database: Centralizes data into a clean model (year, make, model, VIN, colors, price, etc.), accessible through FastAPI.

-Frontend Dashboard – Next.js UI that allows easy browsing, filtering, and detail expansion of every car listing.
+User-Friendly Dashboard (Next.js): Lets staff quickly browse, filter, and expand vehicle details.

-Sticker Generator – One-click “Generate Sticker” button that produces a pixel-perfect PNG sticker with pricing, key details, and a QR code to the live listing.
+Sticker Generator (One-Click): Produces pixel-perfect, branded PNG stickers with pricing, car details, and QR codes — no manual design needed.

-🚗 Why This Matters (Product Lens)
+🚗 Why It Matters (Product Lens)

-For the business: saves hours of manual data entry and design work, while ensuring accuracy in every listing.
+For the Business: Cuts hours of manual entry, eliminates inconsistencies, and enables faster marketing output.

-For customers: creates a polished, consistent, and trustworthy presentation of cars.
+For Customers: Creates polished, trustworthy, and standardized car listings.

-For scale: the same framework could support multiple dealerships, e-commerce storefronts, or marketplaces.
+For Scale: Provides a repeatable framework that can be extended to multiple dealerships or marketplaces.

-⚙️ Tech Stack (Execution)
+⚙️ Tech Stack

 Backend: FastAPI, SQLAlchemy, BeautifulSoup, lxml, Pillow, qrcode

-Frontend: Next.js, React
+Frontend: Next.js (React)

-Database: SQLite (swappable for Postgres)
+Database: SQLite (swappable with Postgres)

-Infra: Built for local dev now, designed with portability for cloud
+Infra: Local dev now, portable to cloud

-🚀 Getting Started
+🚀 Quick Start
 Backend
 cd backend
 python3 -m venv venv
 source venv/bin/activate